What is gum disease?

 How is gum disease treated?

 For gingivitis, your dentist may prescribe antibiotics to help fight the infection.
-They can be put directly on the gums, swallowed as pills or capsules, or swished around your teeth as mouthwash.
-Your dentist may also recommend an antibacterial toothpaste that reduces plaque and gingivitis when used regularly.
+Your dentist may also suggest an antibacterial toothpaste to help reduce plaque and improve gingivitis.

 For periodontitis, your dentist or dental hygienist may clean your teeth using a method called root planing and scaling.
 This removes the plaque and tartar buildup both above and below the gum line.

-You may need surgery if these treatments don't control the infection or if you have severe damage to your gums or teeth.
-Surgery options include:
+You may need surgery if these treatments don't control the infection.
+Surgery may also be needed if you have severe damage to your gums or teeth.

 After surgery, you may need to take antibiotics or other medicines to aid healing and prevent infection.